Learn how to read a diamond certificate (aka diamond grading report) before selling your diamond ring to us.

 HRD Color is graded on a scale from Exceptional White to Tinted Color.
 GIA’s D to Z color-scale equivalent is also included.

 HRD Clarity is graded on a scale from Loupe Clean (Flawless) to P3 (imperfect).

 HRD Clarity is judged as “proportions that range from Very Good to Good to Unusual.
 Also included is a Finish Grade, based on the quality of the workmanship of the diamond polisher.

 The American Gem Society

-The highest possible grade is zero, and 10 is the lowest, so a diamond with a color grade of 3 would have less color than a diamond with a color grade of 5.
-A perfect diamond would be a 0-0-0, the highest ratings in Cut, Color and Clarity respectively.
+The highest possible AGS diamond grade is zero, and 10 is the lowest.
+Therefore, a diamond with a color grade of 4 would have less color than a diamond with a color grade of 6.
+A perfect diamond would be graded as 0-0-0, the highest ratings for Cut, Color and Clarity respectively.

 International Gemological Institute

 The International Gemological Institute issues a certificate known as a IGI Diamond Report.
 This diamond certificate includes an analysis of the Four Cs.
 However, IGI grades diamonds less strictly than GIA with respect to color and clarity.